strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 }
 ```

-The only thing that is needed is to replace hard text by dynamically load the translations in your pages/components.
+The only thing that is needed is to replace hard text by dynamically loading the translations in your pages/components.

 2. Use the `useIntl` hook from `react-intl` and the `admin/src/utils/getTrad.js` function to internationalize your plugin.